 This is very similar to the Fifo's getLasBundle() function, however, we also need to keep track of the number of times the bundle has been forwarded.

-This is done in the handle\bundle\transmitted(..) function inside the BundleDaemon class.
-There we simply increment the forwarded\times field for the bundle which has been transmitted.
+This is handled inside the BundleDaemon class.
+There we simply increment the forwarded\times field for each bundle being transmitted.